nkoster/websocket-upload-go/README.md

 Before uploading, an MD5 sum is calculated.
 This is for the future.
-I'm using [js-spark-md5](https://github.com/satazor/js-spark-md5) from André Cruz for the in-fly MD5 calculation.
+I'm using [js-spark-md5](https://github.com/satazor/js-spark-md5) from André Cruz for the incremental (stream) MD5 calculation.